mabhay3420/mabhay3420.github.io/_posts/2021-11-19-Boolean-Functions.md

 usemathjax: true
 ---

-A friend of mine is working on getting lower bound on the time complexities of a boolean function.
+A friend of mine,[Aman Agrawal](https://aman-agrawal01.github.io/), is working on getting approximate lower bound on the time complexities of a boolean function.
 Boolean functions are functions that take a certain no of bits ( equivalently a binary string ) and output a single bit ( 0 or 1).